All are self-fertile but get high production with 2 different varieties. All blueberries bloom in a 2 week window and cross pollinate.

-Latham: $7 good for our coastal soils as it is resistant to root rot.
+Latham: Good for our coastal soils as it is resistant to root rot.
 Very hardy, good producer, however may be crumbly and not as flavorful as other varieties.
 Worth a try if others have failed due to root rot.
-SOLD OUT
+NOT CURRENTLY AVAILABLE.

-Fall Gold: $7 super sweet, medium sized, ripens in July.
-Yum! (yellow berry)
+Fall Gold: Super sweet, medium sized, ripens in July.
+Yum! (yellow berry) Check in late spring.